For International Women’s day 2018

 Where: Australian National Maritime Museum.
 See our Plan Your Visit page for everything you need to know about a trip to the museum.

-Bookings: Limited spaces are available.
-Please book through our Booking Officer on 9298 3655 or email@example.com
+Bookings: For more information please contact our Booking Officer on 9298 3655 or firstname.lastname@example.org

 Teachers can choose which colour group they would like at the time of booking, however group allocation is on a first come first served basis.